Reporting fraud and cyber crime online

 Please make sure that you are happy with the information you have entered on each page before continuing, as information you have entered will be lost and will need to be re-entered if you have to go back to a previous page.

-Reporting fraud by phone
+Reporting fraud and cyber crime by phone

 You can report fraud by speaking directly to our specialist fraud advisers by phoning 0300 123 2040.
 They will also be able to give you help and advice about fraud.